alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/github-actions.md

 **Events** are specific activities that trigger a workflow run.
 For example, a workflow is triggered when somebody pushes to the repository or when a pull request is created.
 Events can also be configured to listen to external events using [Webhooks](https://docs.github.com/en/developers/webhooks-and-events/about-webhooks).

+Example of Webhook: When you install Travis in your repo a webhook is installed on push so that Travis will know when you push to your repo.
+See also [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)

 ### The `release` event

 * See [GitHub Releases]({{site.baseurl}}/assets/temas/introduccion-a-javascript/releases.html)